Alfresco/docs-alfresco/aws-s3/2.3/using/faq.md

 ## What is the default delete behaviour when using the S3 Connector with S3 versioning enabled?

 AWS versioning-enabled buckets are completely transparent to Alfresco, so the standard delete activity should take place as defined in the node lifecycle.
-For more information, see the main stores section in [Repository concepts](TODO_LINK:https://docs.alfresco.com/6.2/concepts/dev-repository-concepts.html)   [Using the Module Management Tool (MMT)]({% link content-services/latest/develop/extension-packaging.md %}#using-the-module-management-tool-mmt).
+For more information, see the main stores section in [Repository concepts](TODO_LINK:https://docs.alfresco.com/6.1/concepts/dev-repository-concepts.html) and [Using the Module Management Tool (MMT)]({% link content-services/6.1/develop/extension-packaging.md %}#using-the-module-management-tool-mmt).
 In summary this means:

 * when a user deletes content, the store changes to the Archive Store - nothing happens to the content
 * when a user deletes content from the Trashcan (or archive store), `alf_node.deleted=1` and `alf_content_url.orphantime` is set
 * If the S3 deleted content store is enabled, the`ContentStoreCleaner` copies the content to the `.deleted` directory and removes the content (by default after 14 days)
 * `NodeServiceCleanup` purges the remaining database information

-## As a customer upgrading from a previous version to S3 Connector 3.x, should I remove the useTenantDomainPath property?
+## As a customer upgrading from a previous version to S3 Connector 2.x, should I remove the useTenantDomainPath property?

 The `s3.useTenantDomainInPath` property is `false` by default, so any new content you create won't add the tenant domain to the S3 path.
 If you want to add the tenant domain back to the path, then set this property to `true`.
-This may be useful for customers leveraging the [multi-tenant functionality]({% link content-services/latest/admin/multi-tenancy.md %}), where you don't want content from different tenants to be stored in the same folder.
+This may be useful for customers leveraging the [multi-tenant functionality]({% link content-services/6.1/admin/multi-tenancy.md %}), where you don't want content from different tenants to be stored in the same folder.
 Note that this doesn't provide the optimal path for high throughput reads and writes.

 ## Do I need to re-encrypt all content in an S3 bucket if I move to KMS?